 How Serious Are Stink Bugs?

 Stink bugs can damage gardens, fruit trees and other ornamental plants.
 Like any bug, they are a nuisance and not considered a threat to people.
 They will not cause any structural damage to your home.
-However they will cause other issues.
+However, they will cause other issues.

-Ok…between their legs is were the odor comes from, and if you smash the the bug the odor becomes strong and hard to wash off.
+Ok…between their legs is where the odor comes from, and if you smash the the bug the odor becomes strong and hard to wash off.
 Never use your hand.
-Usually when you see these pest you find them in the light fixtures.
+Usually when you see these pests you find them in the light fixtures.
 Remember they are attracted to light.
 You may smell a strange odor.
 Good housekeeping is one of the best solutions for ridden your home from these stinky bugs.

 How Can I Get Rid of Stink Bugs?

-What Truly Green Pest Control Does
+What Truly Green Pest Control Does?

 There are two types of stink bugs to worry about.
 One is the brown marmorated stink bug and the kudzu bug.
 These two species are top of the nuisance scale.
 These two bugs are the ones that will infest your home or business during the winter and spring.
 Spring is when they try to escape from over wintering throughout the winter.
-Truly Green Pest Control will focus on controlling these pest by looking for points of entry and treating that area.
+Truly Green Pest Control will focus on controlling these pests by looking for points of entry and treating that area.